bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM, the Document Object Model, is a representation of the browser, which can be accessed and/or manipulated with programming code, such as JavaScript.

 2. What is an event?

+    An event is an action taken on an element in the browser, such as a mouse movement or key press.

 3. What is an event listener?

+    An event listener is a piece of code that "senses" an action taken on an element of the browser document.

 4. Why would we convert a NodeList into an Array?

+    There are potentially many events in a browser that a developer may wish to respond to.
+A NodeList gives us far fewer options to work with a node or element of the broser than an Array can.

 5. What is a component?

+    A component is a part or element in the browser that is used to display data or allow some type of interaction with a user.

 ### Git Set up